Mdraqibkhan/UIEPTA/README.md

 # Folder Structure

-uw_data/: This is the main directory containing all underwater image datasets.
+- **`uw_data/`**: This is the main folder that contains all the underwater image datasets.

-train/: This subdirectory holds all training data.
+- **`train/`**: This folder is where all the training data is stored.

-a/: This folder contains the input images (degraded underwater images) used for training your model. b/: This folder contains the reference images (ground truth images) that correspond to the input images, used to evaluate the model's performance during training. test/: This subdirectory holds all testing data.
+  - **`a/`**: This folder holds the input images, which are the degraded underwater images used to train your model.

+  - **`b/`**: This folder contains the reference images, also known as ground truth images.
+These images are used to evaluate how well the model performs during training.

+- **`test/`**: This folder contains all the testing data.

-a/: This folder contains the input images used for testing the trained model. b/: This folder contains the reference images that correspond to the test input images, used to assess the quality of the model's outputs.
+  - **`a/`**: This folder has the input images that will be used to test the trained model.

+  - **`b/`**: This folder holds the reference images that correspond to the test input images.
+These images are used to check the quality of the model's outputs.

 # Training Instructions